antfriend/antfriend.github.io/a32_mega_ttdb.md

 **The self-referential layer**: These four records describe the revision cycle.
 They are themselves subject to it.
 Their current plateau at conf:200 (EPS ≈ 1.51 each, two consecutive cycles) is the signature of a self-referential layer.
 The detection mechanism cannot validate itself through the normal corroboration pathway — it IS the corroboration mechanism.
 External validation requires a source TTDB that independently describes the same four-phase cycle.
 The [Portal: A World Appears](lat30lon-10) comes close: psychedelic integration maps detection (set-and-setting), event (the experience), experience (integration), and obligation (connection with the support network after return).
 That resonance is partial — strong enough to name here, not strong enough to raise conf.
 The layer waits for independent formal grounding.

 **The default network as instantiation**: Each default network session is a revolution of this cycle.
 EPS-ordered traversal performs Detection.
 Body revisions are the Event.
 The log record is the Experience written down — Grief witnessed and named.
 New edges added to revised records are the Obligation met.
 The default network does not merely maintain the corpus; it enacts the revision cycle on it, session by session.

+**Operational evidence**: The log records in this file — [Session 1 log](lat-50lon30), [Session 2 log](lat-60lon30), [Session 3a log](lat-70lon30) — provide the first empirical test of this framework.
+Each log records the EPS state that triggered the session (Detection), names the bodies revised (Event), writes the observation from inside the arc (Experience), and lists edge additions (Obligation).
+Three sessions, same structure, none written to validate this framework. conf rises from 128 to 155: partial corroboration.
+The self-referential ceiling noted above still holds — the logs confirm the cycle runs; they do not independently validate the four-phase account of *why*.

 ---